-We got some Made with Magic light-up ears and toys at Disneyland Park several years ago and are still having fun playing with them even though you don’t see them in the parks much anymore!
+We got some Made with Magic ears and light-up toys at Disneyland Park several years ago and are still having fun playing with them even though you don’t see them in the parks much anymore!
 The Made With Magic ears, headbands and wands can help you and your tadpoles interact with nighttime entertainment and other Made with Magic items in the park.
-Unfortunately, you cannot purchase these items in the park lately, but you can still find the Made with Magic ears and Magic Wand online.
+Unfortunately, you cannot purchase these items in the park as of late, and we have not had any luck locating them online either (but be sure to leave us a note in the comments if you find them.)

 Made with Magic Ears and Other Items

-- Mickey Ear 3.0 Hat — The Connected Ear Hats glows and blinks in sync with nighttime experiences in the park
+- Mickey Ear 3.0 Hat — The Connected Ear Hat glows and blinks in sync with nighttime experiences in the park.

-- Sorcerer Mickey Made with Magic Wand — You can use this magical want to change the color patterns of other Made with Magic items with a flick of the wrist
+- Sorcerer Mickey Made with Magic Wand — You can use this magical wand to change the color patterns of other Made with Magic items with a flick of the wrist.

-- Minnie Mouse Made with Magic Ear Headband — The pearlescent pink headband glows and interacts at show time, but it is listed online as SOLD OUT.
+- Minnie Mouse Made with Magic Ear Headband — The pearlescent pink headband glows and interacts at show time.

 How to Use Made with Magic Items

-You used to be able to use the Shop Disney Parks app to adjust the colors and strobe speed on the Mickey Ear 3.0 Hat with Color Remote, but that no longer seems to be a feature in the app.
-If it were working, you would open the app, select Magic Events and go!
-To use your Sorcerer Mickey Wand to change the color of other items, you’ll choose a color you want and then point your wand at the Mickey ears or light-up Minnie Mouse Bow or magic wand, and then push another button to change their color to the one you choose.
+To use your Sorcerer Mickey Wand to change the color of other items, you’ll choose a color you want and then point your wand at the Mickey ears, light-up Minnie Mouse Bow or magic wand, and then push another button to change their color to the one you choose.
 You can have a duel with someone else’s wand or paintbrush.
 You really have to watch those cast members because they are so fast and tricky at changing your wand color before you even see them!
+Unfortunately, we aren't seeing very many people with theses toys anymore.

 You can put the ears in a color-changing demo mode when at home.
-They come with 2 AAA batteries.
+They come with two AAA batteries, although our older pair has three AAA batteries.

-The coolest part of these exciting new toys though is that you can interact with the fireworks, Fantasmic! and World of Color.
+The coolest part of these exciting toys, though, is that you can interact with the fireworks (we have not tried every show), Fantasmic! and World of Color.
 When Paint the Night was running, we loved using our magic paintbrush during the parade.
 When we were watching the parade for the first time, a pink fairy came over to me with her wand and turned my paintbrush pink!
 You can see the pink fairy near the beginning of Tad’s video!
 When Lightning McQueen drove by, my wand turned red.
 Tad and I even changed the costume colors of some parade dancers!
-Oh how I miss that fun nighttime parade.
+Oh, how I miss that fun nighttime parade.

 Not only is it toadally fun to control colors around the park, but it is also fun to watch people use their wands.
 Even when adults had them, they got so excited when they changed another person’s Mickey ear color.
 It's kind of like a game of tag.

 There are some downsides to the Made With Magic paintbrushes and wands.
 These toys are great fun in the park, but once you get them home, there is not a lot you can do with them unless your family has two.
 If you have two, then you can duel or change the colors of the ears when you miss Disneyland.
-If you are deciding whether you really need this best new toy at Disneyland, here are some guidelines:
+In the future, you might want to use these guidelines for buying similar in-park souvenirs:

 - Will you be able to use it multiple nights in the park?